nasermirzaei89/nasermirzaei89.github.io/_posts/2019-03-09-write-a-great-ci-for-gitlab.md

 I often use this flow or a simpler one:

-1. Develop a feature or fix a bug in a branch (custom name or create branch from a gitlab issue)
+1. Develop a feature or fix a bug in a branch (custom name or create a branch from a gitlab issue)
 1. Send a merge request to master and merge it if all CI steps passed.
-1. Deploy the latest commit of master to staging environment
+1. Deploy the latest commit of master to the staging environment
-1. Tag a commit on master and deploy it to production if I want to release new version
+1. Tag a commit on master and deploy it to production if I want to release a new version

-In this flow I always test new features on staging before release.
+In this flow, I always test new features on staging before release.
 If I find a small bug in production, I will fix it and release a new version.
 Or if I find a big bug, I will deploy an older version, and release a new version when I fix the bug.
 I really suggest staging to prevent testing in production.

-> Remember that staging is an environment to test current project, not projects that use it.
-For example the staging environment of a rest is not for test the android application that uses this rest!
+> Remember that staging is an environment to test the current project, not projects that use it.
+For example, the staging environment of rest is not to test the android application that uses this rest!

 ### Step 2: Write GitLab CI file

-As I said before, you should use docker to build and containerize your application.
-I wrote a [Blog Post](https://nasermirzaei89.net/2018/12/25/dockerize-go-application/) befor for dockerizing a go application.
+As I said before, you should use Docker to build and containerize your application.
+I wrote a [Blog Post](https://nasermirzaei89.net/2018/12/25/dockerize-go-application/) before for dockerizing a go application.

 Add a `.gitlab-ci.yml` file to your project:
 ```sh
 touch .gitlab-ci.yml
 ```

-You should have 4 stage in your CI:
+You should have 4 stages in your CI:

 * Lint
 * Build